ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 Prio combines standard [linear secret sharing](https://en.wikipedia.org/wiki/Secret_sharing#t_=_n) with a new type of probabilistically checkable proof (PCP) system, called a fully linear PCP.
+The aggregrators jointly validate the proof of correctness of the input.
+Before the protocol begins, the aggregators agree on joint randomness r and designate one of the aggregators as the leader.

 The input-input validation protocol can be described in terms of three main
 algorithms:

 1. pf := Prove(x) denotes generation of a proof pf of the validity of input x.